Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

-- objects (variable) - id of the context with objects intended for event building;
+- objects (variable) - variable with objects intended for event building;
 - [reset] (variable / bool) - false by default.
-If true, before creating new events instruction removes all events from provided objects;
+If true, before creating new events this instruction removes all events from the provided objects;
 - [do_not_preserve] (variable / bool) - if true, instruction can remove events of its owner.

 ## build_subset